 Many executives were disappointed with “The Voice of the Customer” (VOC).
 During the discussion it became clear that VOC is sort of a category, a big tent that covers lots of approaches to understanding the customer.
 To some people, VOC means gaining experiential understanding.
 To others, it includes a number of superficial techniques.
 These disappointments stem from approaches that do not get to the heart of the matter .
 Disappointments also derive from creating an endless series of studies and bog everything down.

 Even with good insight, innovation involves lots of learning.
-Traditional development processes, like Stage Gate, take a project management approach.
+Traditional development processes, like phase gate, take a project management approach.
 This brings us to the next top-vote-getting “must-do.”

 Use an iterative learning-based process.
 Whether you call it agile development, spiral processes or rapid prototyping, a fundamental insight is at the core: innovation is all about maximizing the rate of learning.
 This means trying your ideas out as quickly and as tangibly as possible; refining the customer experience, refining technology and engineering, and refining the business approach.
 Reviews need to be structured around achieving a new level of insight about what the innovation should be and around developing significant new learning.